LysTech/lys/README.md

   - [Flow2](#flow2)

 ## Virtual environment

+N.B. you don't need to do this right now if are confused / can't be be bothered.
+We can do together in the future.

 We want to all have the same environment, for now we don't use docker or conda, but we may switch to conda once we have multi-language code.
 For now we just make a clean virtual environment and share a `requirements.txt` file.

 This will create the virtual environment in linux/mac: